flub78/multitenant/doc/development/code_generation.md

 With this template mechanism it is possible to generate quickly a basic application.
 Of course complex resources will need tuning and adaptations but the intial version should work out of the box.
 In this context a resource may be a database table but also the result of a joint stored as a view in the database.
 It is the generalization of the idea of automated CRUD generator to complex views result of select implicating several tables.

+This idea came from a previous project using another PHP framework.
+At this time, it was obvious that developing software at the data type level (data driven programing) was more productive than traditional approaches.
+In a way it was a mitigation for the poor modularity of HTML.
+Things could become different with Javascript frameworks like React.
+By writting a React component to display, create or modify all the types supported by the code generator it may be possible to reach the same productivity maybe in a way more familiar to more developers.
+Perhaps that is is a natural evolution of this project, to introduce React and move a part of the code generator complexity into React components.
+In this case the code generator could be limited to generate REST API and become simpler ...

 ## Use cases

 Depending on the size of the application we can expect between twenty and a few hundred different resources.